-Gather 'round me children and I'll tell a story
+Gather 'round me, children, and I'll tell a story

 Of the mountains and the days when guns was law

-When two families got disputin', it was bound to end in shootin'
+It was bound to end in shootin'

-Oh, the Martins and the Coys they was reckless mountain boys
+Oh, the Martins and the Coys

 And they took up family feudin' when they'd meet

-They could shoot each other quicker than it took your eye to flicker
+They could shoot each other quicker

 They could knock a squirrel's eye out at ninety feet

-All their fightin' started one bright sunday morning
+All their fightin' started one bright Sunday morning

 'Cause old grandpa Coy was full of mountain dew

-Just as quiet as a church mouse, he stole in the Martins' henhouse
+Just as quiet as a church mouse

 'Cause the Coys they needed eggs for breakfast, too